 Reauthorization of FLTFA

-Originally enacted in 2000 (P.L.
-106-248), FLTFA is a western Federal lands program that facilitates strategic Federal land sales by the Bureau of Land Management (BLM) in order to provide funding for high-priority land conservation within or adjacent to Federal lands in the eleven contiguous western states and Alaska, as well as funds costs associated with strategic BLM land sales.
-Without FLTFA, BLM has little capacity to sell land; the public-private “checkerboard” of lands in the West remains frozen; and counties, communities, ranchers, businesses, landowners and others are unable to buy BLM lands identified for disposal through an efficient mechanism.
-In addition, FLTFA provides funding for BLM, U.S. Forest Service (USFS), National Park Service (NPS), and U.S. Fish and Wildlife Service (USFWS) land conservation projects that increase public access for outdoor recreation, hunting, fishing; conserve wildlife habitat; protect water quality; and preserve historic and cultural resources.
-FLTFA expired in 2011, and reauthorization will enhance the lands and economy by allowing Federal land sales and conservation transactions to occur through the efficient and no-cost FLTFA program.
+Enacted in 2000 (P.L.
+106-248), but expired in 2011, FLTFA was a western federal lands program that facilitated strategic federal land sales by the Bureau of Land Management (BLM) in order to provide funding for high-priority land conservation within or adjacent to federal lands in the eleven contiguous western states and Alaska, as well as fund costs associated with BLM land sales.
+With FLTFA, BLM often sold land to ranchers, communities, businesses and others, consolidating public-private land ownership.
+The land sales revenue provided funding for BLM, U.S. Forest Service, National Park Service, and U.S. Fish and Wildlife Service conservation projects (39 projects total) that also consolidated public-private land ownership, and also increased public access for outdoor recreation, hunting, fishing; conserved wildlife habitat; protected water quality; preserved historic and cultural resources; and other benefits.

 What is the Federal Land Transaction Facilitation Act (FLTFA)?